Skip to main content

 Merchant-funded

-• The merchant and consumer agree on the number of instalments, free of interest fees
+• The merchant and consumer agree on the number of installments, free of interest fees

-• The bank charges the consumer's account according to the instalment plan between the consumer and merchant
+• The bank charges the consumer's account according to the installment plan between the consumer and the merchant

 • Merchants receive payments as the bank charges the consumer's account